 There are currently 69 young men participating in the program.
 More than 100 young men have graduated the program.

 Founder – Henry W. Wash

 Henry Wash is an example of how mentorship can affect life-change.
 Wash earned a Bachelor’s Degree in Sociology and a minor in African American Studies and a Master’s Degree in Public Administration with an emphasis in Urban Affairs.
 Wash has over a decade of experience in nonprofit human services work.
 Growing up in Kansas City, Wash saw many peers, including his brothers become attracted to “street life”.
-Wash chose a different path and became a protégé’/mentee of the late Thurman Mitchell (KCTV5) and Henry W. Bloch, who helped fund his education.
+Wash chose a different path and became a protégé’/mentee of the late Thurman Mitchell (KCTV 5) and the late Henry W. Bloch, who helped fund his education.

 Wash’s life-experience, education and relationships with many area business leaders lend to his credibility and effectiveness.
 He trains and shows the mentors how to teach the mentees to navigate through life-challenges in order to enter professional or corporate environments.
 Wash has completed Pathways Train the Trainer; Evidence Based Practices/ Criminogenic Needs Training; Advance Group Facilitation, Motivational Interviewing Training and is now a Minister in Training.
 High Aspirations has a training module that is used to train all High Aspirations mentors.
 The mentors take a pretest before and post-test after the training.
 They are also required to complete an evaluation.
 Of the original group of young men involved in the High Aspirations program 86% have moved forward successfully.
 The young men are doing one of the following: attending post-secondary education school (two year or four-year college or trade school), working full time, or serving in the US Military.